Equicontinuous actions of semisimple groups: WAP representations and mixing

 Let $G$ be a topological group.
 By a {\em continuous representation} of $G$ to $V$ we mean a continuous monoid homomorphism $\rho:G\to \End(V)^{V'}$.
 The representation $\rho$ is said to be {\em weakly almost periodic}, or WAP, if $\rho(G)$ is precompact in $\End(V)^{V'}$, or equivalently, if $\rho(G)v$ is precompact in $V$ for every $v\in V$.
 In that case, $\overline{\rho(G)}$ is a semi-topological compact monoid.

+A representation of $G$ on a Banach space $V$ is said to be a {\em Banaach WAP representaton} if it is WAP with respect to the pairing of $V$ with $V^*$, the space of bounded functionals on $V$.

 \begin{exam} Let $U$ be a Banach space, and consider a strongly continuous homomorphism $G\to \Iso(U)$.
-Let $V=U^*$ and $V'=U$, the pairing be the usual one, and the representation $\rho$ be the contragredient representation.
-By Banach-Alaoglu theorem $\rho$ is a WAP representation.
-A special case of this example is any isometric representation on a refelxive Banach space, and in particular any unitary representation on a Hilbert space. \end{exam}
+Let $V=U^*$ and $V'=U$, the pairing be the usual one, and the representation $\rho$ be the contragradient representation.
+By Banach--Alaoglu theorem, $\rho$ is a WAP representation.
+A special case of this example is any isometric representation on a reflexive Banach space, and in particular any unitary representation on a Hilbert space.
+In these cases $\rho$ is a Banach WAP representation. \end{exam}

 The following is an immediate application of Theorem~\ref{universal}.

 \begin{cor} Let $G$ be a locally compact topological group and let $i:G\to X$ be its universal monoid representation into a compact semi-topological monoid.
 Then every WAP-representation $\rho:G\to \End(V)^{V'}$ factors as a representation of $X$, that is there exists a continuous monoid homomorphism $\rho':X\to \End(V)^{V'}$ such that $\rho=\rho'\circ i$. \end{cor}